 It’s getting to be that time of year when the snow starts to gather on the soil of several states across America.
 We don’t want you trudging through the icy slush in tennis shoes and Ugg boots.

-Instead, you should be prepared with the best possible cold and snow protection for your toes and soles in the form of USA-made snow boots.
-To help you pick the perfect boots for the winter season, we’ve put together a list below of all snow boots made in America.
+Instead, you should be prepared with the best possible cold and snow protection for your toes and soles with USA-made snow boots.
+Below are all the snow boots made in America, according to our research.

 While most snow boots prioritize functionality over looks, this L.L.
 Bean pair touts both.
 Authentic Maine handcrafting is readily apparent in the boot’s unique construction.